szpotona/cloudify-migration/README.md

         3.1 or 3.2

     managers_cli_venv
         Python virtualenv directory used by the CLI initialized to operate the manager specified by the `manager` parameter

     managers_cli_dir
         A directory where the cfy for the manager specified by the `manager` parameter has been initialized.
 It should contain the .cloudify directory.

     passwords_path
         An optional path to a file that contains usernames/passwords that will be used during agent installation/uninstallation process.
 By default, script will use usernames/passwords that are contained in elastic search database of manager.
         You can use this parameter to override this behaviour.
-File is formatted as yaml.
-        Example file:
+The file's format is YAML, for example:

         deployment_1:
           host_1: